docc-lab/pythia/README.md

   - How to create an experiment with shared profile
   - How to setup initial search space for Pythia
   - How to execute Pythia
-  - How to injection different problems to OpenStack
+  - How to injection problem to OpenStack
-  - How to grab result of Pythia's analysis
+  - How to use Pythia to analyze injected problems
   - How to do troubleshooting

 ### In docker image